Rate update

 A community created just for you!

-This forum was created for customers who have signed up for dynamic pricing.
+This forum was created for customers who are signed up for Rate Flex D or the Winter Credit Option.
 It’s the ideal platform to ask questions, find answers and share tips and advice for peak events.

 Did you find this page useful?